-- the policyholder surplus reserves which totalled €9.1 billion at 31 December 2016 for France; - the Group's ability to lower the discretionary participation it pays to policyholders.
-In France, the estimated minimum guaranteed interest rate is approximately 0.4% for a projected DPF rate of around 1.4% at end-2015, whereas in Italy, Spain and Portugal this ability is limited by the guaranteed yields on policies in these countries; - unrealised gains, especially on property (€3.1 billion) and on equities (€13.2 billion).
+- the amount of the policyholders' surplus reserves - the Group's ability to lower the discretionary participation it pays to policyholders.
+In France, the estimated minimum guaranteed interest rate is approximately 0.4% for a projected DPF rate of around 1.5% at end-2017, whereas in Italy and Spain this ability is limited by the guaranteed yields on policies in these countries; - unrealised gains, especially on property (€3.6 bilion) and on equities (€15.03 billion).
 These amounts would be taken into account when testing any deferred participation assets for recoverability.